Can You Patent a Process: Everything You Need to Know

 If the defendant can't prove prior use, the plaintiff can get damages and attorney's fees.
 In addition, such a defense can only be used if the patent was issued after September 15, 2011.

 If you need help with patenting a process, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.